 \section{Naïve plug-in estimators for the ATE}

-Let $(W;Z)$ be an $s$-admissible pair with $Z\neq\emptyset$, and $P$ denote the observed-data distribution.
+Let $(W;Z)$ be an $s$-admissible pair with $Z\neq\emptyset$, and $P$ denote the observed data distribution.
 Then, by \cref{theoSAC}, the ATE is recovered as $\psi=\Psi[P]$, with:

 which we refer to as the \textit{$s$-formula}.
-The $s$-formula is an application of a recovering functional $\Psi:\mathfrak{P}\rightarrow\R$ that takes a positive observed-data distribution in a semiparametric model $\mathfrak{P}$ and returns a real value.
+The $s$-formula is an application of a recovering functional $\Psi:\mathfrak{P}\rightarrow\R$ that takes a positive observed data distribution in a semiparametric model $\mathfrak{P}$ and returns a real value.

-If models for the expected outcome within the selected subpopulation and for the conditional distribution (CD) of separators $Z$ are specified, then a plug-in estimator for the ATE, $\hat{\psi}_{\text{CD}}$, can be constructed using $n$ i.i.d. samples from the observed-data distribution $\{O_i\}_{i=1}^n\sim P$ as:
+If models for the expected outcome within the selected subpopulation and for the conditional distribution of inner covariates $Z$ are specified, then a plug-in estimator for the ATE, $\widehat{\psi}_{\text{CD}}$, can be constructed using $n$ i.i.d. samples from the observed data distribution $\{O_i\}_{i=1}^n\sim P$ as follows:

-\begin{lemma} The CD estimator $\hat{\psi}_\text{CD}$ is consistent for the ATE given an $s$-admissible pair $(W;Z)$ and under correct specification of $\hat{Q}_1(W,A,Z)$ and $\hat{P}(Z\mid W,A)$. \end{lemma}
+\begin{lemma} The CD estimator $\widehat{\psi}_\text{CD}$ is consistent for the ATE given an $s$-admissible pair $(W;Z)$ and under correct specification of $\widehat{Q}_1(W,A,Z)$ and $\widehat{P}(Z\mid W,A)$. \end{lemma}

 In general, this estimator poses difficulties in terms of specification and computation.
-It requires a consistent probabilistic model $\hat{P}(Z\mid W,A)$, which can be challenging to specify when $Z$ comprises high-dimensional or mixed-type variables.
-Employing a parametric approach involves the specification of a number of conditional probability models up to the cardinality of $Z$, depending on the chosen factorization, thereby increasing the chances of model misspecification.
+It requires a consistent probabilistic model $\widehat{P}(Z\mid W,A)$, which can be challenging to specify when $Z$ comprises high-dimensional or mixed-type variables.
+Employing a parametric approach requires the specification of a number of conditional probability models up to the cardinality of $Z$, depending on the chosen factorization, thereby increasing the chances of model misspecification.
 Conversely, a fully nonparametric approach, such as kernel density estimation, can affect convergence rates and the behavior of limiting distributions, potentially impeding uniformly valid causal inference \citep{nuisanceModels}.

-An alternative approach consists of implementing two \textit{sequential regressions} (SR), with a mean-imputation regression model $\hat{Q}_1$ defined as in \cref{eqQ0}, followed by a meta-regression model for $Q_2(W,A)={\E}_{Z\mid W,A}\hat{Q}_1(W,A,Z)$.
-This strategy involves predicting $\hat{Q}_1$ for all observations, and then regressing such predicted values against $W$ and $A$ to learn the surface $\hat{Q}_2$, whose average contrast produces an estimator for the ATE, $\hat{\psi}_{\text{SR}}$:
+An alternative approach consists of implementing two \textit{sequential regressions}, with a mean-imputation regression model $\widehat{Q}_1$ defined as in \cref{eqQ0}, followed by a meta-regression model for $Q_2(W,A)={\E}_{Z\mid W,A}\widehat{Q}_1(W,A,Z)$.
+This strategy involves predicting $\widehat{Q}_1$ for all observations, and then regressing such predicted values against $W$ and $A$ to learn the surface $\widehat{Q}_2$, whose average contrast produces an estimator for the ATE, $\widehat{\psi}_{\text{SR}}$.
+That is: